 Concentrating Design Elements at the Street Level.
-Including Chinese decorative elements at the street level of a façade - such as entryways that are level with the sidewalk; bay windows, porches, and stoops; a high percentage of glass in show windows, transom windows, and doors; and, recessed entryways with detailed floor surface of tile, terrazzo, or other similar decorative material - creates a ground floor façade that is pedestrian in scale.
+Including design elements, including Chinese decorative elements, at the street level of a façade such as entryways that are level with the sidewalk; bay windows, porches, and stoops; a high percentage of glass in show windows, transom windows, and doors; and, recessed entryways with detailed floor surface of tile, terrazzo, or other similar decorative material - creates a ground floor part of the façade that is pedestrian in scale.